sduclassroom/sysprog/week08/README.md

 * no external fragmentation, little bit of internal fragmentation
 * huge page tables is a problem
 * two memory accesses to get a byte
-* TLB is a cache to store page tables
+* TLB is the cache to store page tables